connervieira/Predator/README.md

 ### Safe

 Predator is designed to be safe, regardless of the installation context.
-It's easy to configure Predator to completely hands free, ensuring that you don't have to look away from the road when Predator runs in a mobile context.
+It's easy to configure Predator to completely hands (and eyes) free, ensuring that you don't have to look away from the road when Predator runs in a mobile context.

-### Dash-cam
+### Dashcam

 Predator comes with a dash-cam mode, allowing for customizable real-time recording without processing license plates.
 Dash-cam videos can later be processed by Predator in pre-recorded mode.
-Predator's dash-cam mode allows for multi-channel recording, making it easy to simultaneously record multiple angles using multiple cameras.
+Predator's dash-cam mode allows for multi-channel recording, provided the hardware supports it, making it easy to simultaneously record multiple angles using multiple cameras.

 ### Headless Ready